Police Knowledge Fund: Outcomes

 - demonstrate innovation in building the research evidence base and applying it through knowledge exchange and translation across all levels of policing

-The largest project the centre has been involved in recently is the Police Knowledge Fund, which took two years to complete and ended with:
+The project took two years to complete and ended with:

 - 68 police officers becoming Practitioner Fellows and graduating from LJMU with PG Certs in policing and a big research project under their belts